fazleelahhee/magento-captcha-contact-form/README.md

-magento-captcha-contact-form
+Captcha for contact form
 ============================

-magento captcha for contact form
+Unzip files and drop them into Magento root directory.